zbenmo/humans_thoughts/docs/index.md

 Given that we have many photos, let’s try to find commonalities and grouping / clustering.
 Let’s try to automatically “summarize” what are people taking images of.
 We want to have as many groups as needed, but not too many.
 Each group should indeed be coherent and meaningful.
 Can we find the most representative photo of each of those groups?
 (Think how you would have approach that challenge).
 Are there photos that are definitely not from any of the above groups?
 (Again, what can be an approach to answer that question?).
 Can we automatically generate “new” artificial photos that belong to a specific group (generative AI)?

-Note, we have samples, yet we don’t label the samples.
+Note, we have examples, yet we don’t label the examples.
 We want to optimize some internal measure like “not too many groups”, and at the same time “each group should be coherent and meaningful”.
 The task is vaguely defined by above desired optimization goals, but what we’ll find?
 Is yet to see.
 Also note, that by associating each photo to a group, in a way we have reduced the dimensionality of the (multiple) pixels into a single identification (the ID of the group to which the photo belongs).
 Sometimes we do dimensionality reduction for the sake of visually plotting a point in (say cartesian 2-D plane) per photo, as to examine if any interesting patterns emerge (some points form a cluster or so).

 <figure style="width:60%">